EJP-ORION/OH-Surveillance-Codex/docs/5-the-reporting-principle.rst

 ''''''''''''''''''''''''''''''''''''''''''''

-   To achieve OHS report harmonization we are proposing the establishment and adoption of a so called **“Consensus Report Annotation Checklist” (CRAC)**.
-The adoption of CRAC will allow all existing OHS metadata to be mapped to one concurrent schema, instead of cross-mapping metadata between several sectoral and institutional metadata systems as illustrated in Figure X. The implementation and comprehension of the CRAC will thereby cause minimal efforts for all involved parties. https://docs.google.com/document/d/116-_olJtIqdE2sMkyNWy_9wnSI-ciTCRyLaiA9aWLu0/edit?usp=sharing
+   To achieve OHS report harmonization we are proposing the establishment and adoption of a so-called **“Consensus Report Annotation Checklist” (CRAC)**.
+The adoption of CRAC will allow all existing OHS metadata to be mapped to one concurrent metadata schema, instead of cross-mapping metadata between several sectoral and institutional metadata systems as illustrated in Figure X. The implementation and comprehension of the CRAC will thereby cause minimal efforts for all involved parties.
+      Link:
+   https://docs.google.com/document/d/116-_olJtIqdE2sMkyNWy_9wnSI-ciTCRyLaiA9aWLu0/edit?usp=sharing

 .. figure:: ../assets/img/20191912_OHS_CRAC.png
     :width: 6.28229in